-Primary responsibility for the safety and welfare of the residents of Salt Lake County rests with the respective local governments, city and county officials.
+Primary responsibility for the safety and welfare of the residents of Salt Lake County rests with the respective local governments and city and county officials.
 This plan is based on a response at the lowest level of government.
 It should include all agreements of cooperation between agencies within a jurisdiction.
-If the situation exceeds this level of government's capabilities, additional assistance will be requested from Salt Lake County.
-In these instances-in coordination with the Salt Lake County Health Department, the Salt Lake County Emergency Manager will notify the County Mayor as to the status of the emergency and coordinate the county's resources to include personnel, equipment, volunteer relief and other governmental agencies.
-The State of Utah Division of Emergency Management will coordinate state agencies; and, if deemed necessary, request a Presidential Declaration through the Federal Emergency Management Agency (FEMA).
+If the situation exceeds this level of the government's capabilities, additional assistance will be requested from Salt Lake County.
+In these instances-in coordination with the Salt Lake County Health Department, the Salt Lake County Emergency Manager will notify the County Mayor as to the status of the emergency and coordinate the county's resources, including personnel, equipment, volunteer relief, and other governmental agencies.
+The State of Utah, Division of Emergency Management, will coordinate state agencies; and, if deemed necessary, request a Presidential Declaration through the Federal Emergency Management Agency (FEMA).
 This level of declaration allows supplemental federal financial and technical assistance.

-The primary purpose of the plan is to provide effective coordinated emergency response to incidents involving the release or potential release of hazardous materials in Salt Lake County.
-For the purposes of this plan, hazardous materials are defined to include any chemical which is a physical hazard or a health hazard as defined under OSHA 29 CFR 1910.120 and 1910.1200 and as defined in this document; also radioactive and non radioactive materials, and explosives in reportable quantities, as well as other chemical hazards that may be present within Salt Lake County.
+The primary purpose of the plan is to provide practical, coordinated emergency response to incidents involving the release or potential release of hazardous materials in Salt Lake County.
+For this plan, hazardous materials are defined to include any chemical which is a physical hazard, or a health hazard as defined under OSHA 29 CFR 1910.120 and 1910.1200 and as described in this document; also, radioactive and non-radioactive materials and explosives in reportable quantities, as well as other chemical hazards that may be present within Salt Lake County.

-We shall strive to increase the public's knowledge and access to information on the presence of hazardous materials/chemicals in their communities (and the releases of them into the environment), through information obtained through the LEPC, in compliance with Title III Emergency Planning and Community Right-to-Know section of the Superfund Amendments and Reauthorization Act of 1986 (SARA).
+We shall strive to increase the public's knowledge and access to information on the presence of hazardous materials/chemicals in their communities (and the releases of them into the environment) through information obtained through the LEPC, in compliance with The Emergency Planning and Community Right-to-Know section of 1986 (EPCRA).

-Special needs for disabled, elderly, day-care centers and non-ambulatory hospital patients, as well as domesticated/agricultural animals will be considered by each individual agency within its capabilities.
+Special needs for the disabled, elderly, day-care centers, and non-ambulatory hospital patients, as well as domesticated/agricultural animals, will be considered by each agency within its capabilities.